By: Sheila Mbwali

 It has a rating scale of 0-10 with customers who score 0-6 being detractors, 7-8 being passives while 9-10 are promoters.

-When a company has this data collected and analyzed from its customers, it has the ability to develop targeted strategies to manage each category of customers respectively.
+When a company has this data collected and analyzed from its customers, it can develop targeted strategies to manage each category of customers respectively.
+With such customer experience data, the business can also understand if their branding works or not.

 For example, promoters are excited, happy and loyal customers therefore, the company needs to engage them frequently to get referrals & use them as brand ambassadors who enhance the new customer acquisition efforts.